Model number: OLED65CXPUA

 Boosting that impression, the 65-inch LG CX delivered one of the widest color gamuts we've seen.
 It produced 134.57 percent of the Rec 709 color space, which is to say it surpasses the old standard to yield more intense colors and a more sparkling picture.
 By way of comparison, a set that we like quite a bit, the Sony Bravia A8H OLED, only produced 108.94 percent of the Rec 709 space and the Samsung Q90 QLED only 99.83 percent.

 Lastly, the LG CX proved its mettle in playing games.
 When it needs to be quick, the LG CX can drop virtually all of its video processing overhead in its appropriately named auto low latency mode for gamers.
 In our tests, it worked well with a measured lag time of just 13.1 milliseconds.
 That's a significant improvement over results we have seen from other top-of-the-line sets, such as Samsung's Q90 (24 milliseconds) and Sony's A8H OLED (18 milliseconds).
-The bottom line: gamers won't feel hamstrung by the LG CX set.
+The bottom line: The LG CX is one of the best gaming TVs you can buy.

 LG CX OLED review: Audio